Vintage-Style Halloween Potion Bottles – Free Printable Labels

 Supplies

 Start by gathering up small glass bottles and jars.
-Remove any labels and spritz your bottles with water (see video above for technique).
-Then spray paint with Rust-Oleum Mirror Effect spray paint.
+Remove existing labels and clean the outside with glass cleaner.
+Then spritz your glass bottles with water (see the video above for the technique) and spray paint them with Mirror Effect spray paint.

 Bottle spritzed with water before applying mirror effects spray paint to give a worn look to the bottles.